ritabratamaiti/ASD-ML-API/README.md

 *Note that this application is used only for showcasing RapidML's potential and is **not to be used in any manner for real medical diagnosis.
 For actual ASD (Autism Spectrum Disorder) diagnosis, consult a medical professional.**

-# Autism detection API
+# ASD prediction API
 Hi!

-I am Ritabrata Maiti, the creator of the Autism Detection API.
+I am Ritabrata Maiti, the creator of the ASD ML API.
 [Find me on LinkedIn here](https://www.linkedin.com/in/ritabratamaiti/)

 This project uses the pythonanywhere hosting service to host the API, and run the machine learning model in the cloud.
 The free tier allows you to host only one web-app (such as a python API), at any given time.
 However, upto 20 web-apps (APIs) can be hosted by upgrading to the paid tiers.
 If you consider upgradation, follow this link: https://www.pythonanywhere.com/?affiliate_id=003915da
 Do note that this is an affiliate link =)